KeitaW/dotfiles/README.md

 # dotfiles
-A rep that contains configuration files
+A repo that contains configuration files